cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PostDoc at Department of  Computer Science, University of Virginia.
-My research interests are Responsible AI.
+My research interests is Responsible AI.
 In particular, I have investigated the interplay between privacy and fairness in learning and decision making problems under different settings of privacy/fairness, learning(semi-supervised/supervised), local/distributed.

 I love to play soccer and badminton when I have free time.